AdaCore/spark2014/lrm/source/packages.rst

          with Global  => (In_Out => Complex_Device),
               Depends => (Complex_Device => (Complex_Device, Value));
-         -- If the refined Global Aspect refers to constituents which -- are volatile state then the mode_selector for Complex_Device must -- be In_Out and it is both an input and an output.
+         -- If the refined Global Aspect refers to constituents which -- are volatile then the mode_selector for Complex_Device must -- be In_Out and it is both an input and an output.
          -- The subprogram must be a procedure.